ericdfournier/MOGADOR/README.md

 DETAILS:

 - Corridor planning often falls into the domain of multiobjective evaluation.
-MOGADOR is a multi-objective genentic algorithm for corridor location problems which produces a wide range of feasible corridor alternatives to help decision makers understand tradeoffs among competing objectives.
+MOGADOR is a multiobjective genentic algorithm for corridor location problems which produces a wide range of feasible corridor alternatives to help decision makers understand tradeoffs among competing objectives.